Which Triathlon Distance Is Right for You?

 Short, Fast, and Fun

 The sprint triathlon is where things start to feel like a true race.
 It’s still beginner-friendly but offers more of a challenge than the super sprint.
-With a little more structure in your training, you can build speed, efficiency, and confidence.
+With a little more structure in your training, you can build speed, efficiency and confidence.

 Distances Explained

+Best for: First-timers with some fitness base, or competitive athletes with limited time.
 Sprint triathlons are ideal for athletes who thrive on intensity but don’t have time to train for longer distances.

 Olympic Triathlon